2023 Best Agriculture Schools

 Read full report on Agriculture & Agriculture Operations at South Dakota State University

-University of Wisconsin - Madison came in at #7 in this year’s edition of the Best Agriculture Schools ranking.
-UW - Madison is a fairly large public school located in the city of Madison.
+University of Wisconsin - Madison ranked #7 on this year’s Best Agriculture Schools list.
+UW - Madison is a fairly large public school located in the large city of Madison.

 While working on their degree, agriculture and agriculture operations majors at UW - Madison accumulate an average of around $21,967 in student debt.